Want to be an Agent? First, you will need your Alabama Real Estate License

 Are they providing you with the education and mentorship you need?

-What benefits and commission are offered?
+- What benefits and commissions are offered?

-Complete your real estate salesperson application.
+Complete your real estate salesperson application

 If you have made it this far, congrats!
 You have finished the time consuming part and should be proud of all the hard work you have put in.
 To complete the process, you need to submit your official application (along with fees), as well as a fingerprint-based background check.